jacktgriffiths/jacktgriffiths.github.io/_research/psilocybin_for_mdd.md

 ---
-title: "The Efficacy of Psilocybin in the Treatment of Major Depressive Discorder (MDD): A Systematic Review"
+title: "The Efficacy of Psilocybin in the Treatment of Major Depressive Disorder (MDD): A Systematic Review"
 collection: research
 category: manuscripts
 permalink: /research/psilocybin_for_depression
 excerpt: '...psilocybin represents a promising alternative in the landscape of MDD treatment.
-Its ability to reduce depression scores rapidly, with limited short-term side effects, underscores its potential as a significant advance in psychiatric treatment.'
+Its ability to reduce depression scores rapidly, with limited short-term side effects, underscores its potential as a significant advancement in psychiatric treatment.'
 date: 2024-10-02
 venue: ##
 slidesurl: ##